Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

     * [Imposter Syndrom](https://www.laserfiche.com/simplicity/shut-up-imposter-syndrome-i-can-too-program/) + https://opensource.com/sitewide-search?search_api_views_fulltext=imposter%20syndrome
     * [Completion Bias](http://jkglei.com/momentum/)
     * [XY Problem](http://xyproblem.info)
+    * [anchoring effect](https://en.wikipedia.org/wiki/Anchoring) : when people consider a particular value for an unknown quantity before estimating that quantity
+    * [the halo effect](https://en.wikipedia.org/wiki/Halo_effect) : the tendency to like (or dislike) everything about a person—including things you have not observed
 + [The Role of a Senior Developper](http://mattbriggs.net/blog/2015/06/01/the-role-of-a-senior-developer/)

 "When facing extremely short, ambitious deadlines, one knows there are a dozen good things one can do, but very little feels justifiable in the face of a crisis, except writing code as fast as possible."
 [What happens when the Board Of Directors begins to panic?]